darmou/uav_search/README.md

       First we want our resource to travel to some point within the polygon.
 Doesn't really matter where so we just choose the closest point.
       Until our resouce has exhausted the time available, it does the following steps:

 1. compute some random point in our polygon
 2. use hill climbing repeatedly to find a point that has been "less" explored (so higher probability target is there)
 3. travel to it, exploring points in our polygon as we travel
 4. repeat

-   So what we're doing is:
+# So what we're doing is:

 1. select the closest unvisited geopolygon
 2. explore that geopolygon for some period of time that's determined by SORAL
 3. repeat until no unvisited polygons exist

 The challenging part was discretizing the polygon and finding a way to update the cells as the drone travelled.

+## Discretizing the polygon
 Here's how we approached discretizing the geopolygon:

-   1. find a bounding box for the polygon where the bounds were latitude and longitude (note: this will break for special edge cases, but we're not in Antartica or on the prime meridian)
+1. Find a bounding box for the polygon where the bounds were latitude and longitude (note: this will break for special edge cases, but we're not in Antartica or on the prime meridian)
-   2. given a unit distance (the spacing between grid cells), we computed unit longitude and unit latitude unit longitude is just how much of a longitude differential was equal the unit distance, if latitude was fixed fyi, our drone will probably only be able to fly for 20 minutes, so the obvious limitations here don't matter.
-Our bounding box should be pretty small. same thing for unit latitude, it's how much of a latitude differential was equal to the unit distance, if longitude was fixed
+2. Given a unit distance (the spacing between grid cells), we computed unit longitude and unit latitude.
+Unit longitude is just how much of a longitude differential was equal the unit distance, if latitude was fixed.
+  * Note: our drone will probably only be able to fly for 20 minutes, so the obvious limitations here don't matter.
+Our bounding box should be pretty small.)
+  * Same thing for unit latitude, it's how much of a latitude differential was equal to the unit distance, if longitude was fixed.
-   3. The number of rows was Math.ceil() of the height in longitude divided by the unit longitude The number of columns was Math.ceil() of the width in latitude divided by the unit latitude
+3. The number of rows was `Math.ceil()` of the height in longitude divided by the unit longitude.
+The number of columns was `Math.ceil()` of the width in latitude divided by the unit latitude.
-   4. Knowing some fixed point (here, the top left position of our bounding box as geocoordinates) as (0,0)... we can compute the closest (i, j) approximation of some geocoordinate for a given (i,j), we can convert it into its geocoordinate equivalent
+4. Knowing some fixed point (here, the top left position of our bounding box as geocoordinates) as (0,0)...
+  * we can compute the closest (i, j) approximation of some geocoordinate
+  * for a given (i,j), we can convert it into its geocoordinate equivalent
-   5. Now for each (i,j) in our bounding box, we compute the geocoordinate equivalent and check if it's within our polygon if it is, we mark grid[i][j] as 1 otherwise, we mark grid[i][j] as 0
+5. Now for each (i,j) in our bounding box, we compute the geocoordinate equivalent and check if it's within our polygon
+  * if it is, we mark grid[i][j] as 1
+  * otherwise, we mark grid[i][j] as 0
-         This is about probabilities of finding our target.
+  * This is about probabilities of finding our target.
 6. The percentage explored of our area is (1 * (sum of all cell values) / (count of all cells initialized to 1)) * 100.

+## Searching the geopolygon
 Here's how we approached exploring our geopolygon with a resource

    1. First we transport our resource to the closest position that has a non*zero value within our discretized grid